DinnS/PingPong/readme.md

+# Summary
-### This is a simple ping pong game project developed in C++ using the SFML graphical library.
+This is a simple ping pong game project developed in C++ using the SFML graphical library.
 The game allows the player to control paddle , hit ball with it and break bricks.

 # Game Screenshot